Visit Laos 2024 Campaign Invites Tourists To Explore Paradise Of Nature, History, Culture

-(MENAFN- Media OutReach Newswire) VIENTIANE, LAOS - Media OutReach Newswire - 18 December 2023 - Laos has officially launched its "Visit Laos Year 2024" campaign, expecting to attract millions of international visitors to the Southeast Asian country, which has been touted as a "paradise of culture, nature, and history."
+data-text="Visit Laos 2024 Campaign Invites Tourists to Explore Paradise of Nature, History, Culture" data-link=" Laos 2024 Campaign Invites Tourists to Explore Paradise of Nature, History, Culture" class="whatsapp">Shar VIENTIANE, LAOS - Media OutReach Newswire - 18 December 2023 - Laos has officially launched its 'Visit Laos Year 2024' campaign, expecting to attract millions of international visitors to the Southeast Asian country, which has been touted as a 'paradise of culture, nature, and history.'
 The initiative will boast some 79 cultural events for visitors to enjoy, led by a strategic multi-platform digital campaign.

 Among the lineup of national events to showcase the country's rich cultural heritage are the Lao New Year Festival, Hmong New Year, That Luang Festival, and Wat Phou Festival.